Connect with others who understand.

 Causes of Mesothelioma

 The majority of malignant (cancerous) mesothelioma cases result from exposure to asbestos, a material that was once used for insulation and fireproofing and is a known carcinogen (cancer-causing agent).
-Asbestos is fibrous, and fibers that are breathed in can be difficult to clear from the body.
+Asbestos is fibrous, and asbestos fibers that are breathed in can be difficult to clear from the body.
 Over time, uncleared fibers can cause mesothelioma.

 Most exposure to asbestos happens on the job.
 People involved in occupations such as construction and roofing, as well as those doing some mechanic or production work, may have been exposed to the material.